richardstartin/richardstartin.github.io/_posts/2023-09-05-wallclock-profiler.md

 ## async-profiler

 Some time ago, Datadog started experimenting with using [async-profiler](https://github.com/async-profiler/async-profiler) instead of JFR's execution sampler in its continuous profiling product.
-There were three primary motivations for doing this:
+There were two primary motivations for doing this:

 1. It's better
    1. async-profiler has a much better CPU profiler than JFR, primarily because it can use CPU time (or other perf events) to schedule samples, whereas JFR uses wall time and a state filter.